-Disease Watch Hotline 24-hour freecall service for reporting suspected incidences of exotic diseases - 1800 675 888 Disinfectant A chemical used to destroy disease agents outside a living animal.
+Term Definition Disease Watch Hotline 24-hour freecall service for reporting suspected incidences of exotic diseases - 1800 675 888.
+Disinfectant A chemical used to destroy disease agents outside a living animal.
 Disinfection The application, after thorough cleansing, of procedures intended to destroy the infectious or parasitic agents of animal diseases, including zoonoses; applies to premises, vehicles and different objects that may have been directly or indirectly contaminated.
-Disinfestation The removal of insects from animals.
-Disinsectisation The application of procedures intended to eliminate arthropods that may cause disease or are potential vectors of infectious agents of animal diseases.
+Disinsectation The destruction of insect pests, usually with a chemical agent.
 Disposal Sanitary removal of animal carcasses, animal products, materials and wastes by burial, burning or some other process so as to prevent the spread of disease.
 Emergency animal disease A disease that is (a) exotic to Australia or (b) a variant of an endemic disease or (c) a serious infectious disease of unknown or uncertain cause or (d) a severe outbreak of a known endemic disease, and that is considered to be of national significance with serious social or trade implications.
 See also Endemic animal disease, Exotic animal disease Emergency Animal Disease Response Agreement Agreement between the Australian and state/territory governments and livestock industries on the management of emergency animal disease responses.
 Provisions include participatory decision making, risk management, cost sharing, the use of appropriately trained personnel and existing standards such as AUSVETPLAN.
-See also Compensation; Cost-sharing arrangements Endemic animal disease A disease affecting animals (which may include humans) that is known to occur in Australia.
-See also Emergency animal disease, Exotic animal disease Enterprise See Risk enterprise Epidemiological investigation An investigation to identify and qualify the risk factors associated with the disease.
-See also Veterinary investigation Exotic animal disease A disease affecting animals (which may include humans) that does not normally occur in Australia.
-See also Emergency animal disease, Endemic animal disease Exotic fauna/feral animals See Wild animals
+See also Compensation, Cost-sharing arrangements Endemic animal disease A disease affecting animals (which may include humans) that is known to occur in Australia.
+See also Emergency animal disease, Exotic animal disease Enterprise See Risk enterprise Enzyme-linked immunosorbent assay (ELISA) A serological test designed to detect and measure the presence of antibody or antigen in a sample.
+The test uses an enzyme reaction with a substrate to produce a colour change when antigenantibody binding occurs.
+Epidemiological investigation An investigation to identify and qualify the risk factors associated with the disease.
+See also Veterinary investigation Epidemiology The study of disease in populations and of factors that determine its occurrence.
+Exotic animal disease A disease affecting animals (which may include humans) that does not normally occur in Australia.
+See also Emergency animal disease, Endemic animal disease Exotic fauna/feral animals See Wild animals Fomites Inanimate objects (eg boots, clothing, equipment, instruments, vehicles, crates, packaging) that can carry an infectious disease agent and may spread the disease through mechanical transmission.